JJHPhoto/onefineday/README.md

 After that, I also looked up a few things online that were more specific to what I wanted to do.
 Maybe I'm getting better at Google, but I was able to find some very good code online that was similiar enough to my work that I could modify it to work for me.

 At this point, I was happy to take on the most difficult part: local storage.
+After a bit of work, I was able to reuse some code from a previous homework assignment and class activities to get my input saved to local storage, parsed it and retrieved it out of local storage.
+I ran into issues trying to save those inputs to the page.

 ## 2. Resources

 [Stack Overflow](https://stackoverflow.com/questions/59995703/trying-to-change-background-color-based-off-if-the-hour-is-in-the-past-current)

+My study group.